 Climate change will affect arctic and subarctic ecosystems more than other ecosystems worldwide, with temperature increases expected up to 4-6°C. While this is threatening the integrity and biodiversity of the ecosystems in itself, the ecosystem feedbacks triggered are even more worrisome.
 During millions of years, atmospheric carbon (C) has been stored in (sub-) arctic soils.
 With warming, C is emitted from soils in form of carbon dioxide or methane, and contributes to further climate warming - feeding a climate warming feedback loop.
 Despite decades of research, scientists still struggle to accurately determine the scale of future carbon release.
 Overarching and basic questions remain unanswered, partially due to limited access of these remote areas and technological limitations: How much carbon will escape from the Arctic under a future climate?
 How do the multitude of ecosystem processes, driven by plant growth, microbial activities and soil characteristics, interact to determine soil carbon storage capacity?

-The H2020 project 'FutureArctic' aims to pave the way for generalized permanently connected data acquisition systems for key environmental variables and processes.
-The consortium will initiate a new machine-learning approach to analyse large high-throughput environmental data-streams, through installing a pioneer "ecosystem-of-things" at the ForHot research site in Iceland.
+The H2020 ITN 'FutureArctic' aims to pave the way for generalized permanently connected data acquisition systems for key environmental variables and processes.
+The consortium will initiate a new machine-learning approach to analyse large high-throughput environmental data-streams, through installing a pioneer "ecosystem-of-things" (EoT) at the ForHot research site in Iceland.
 FutureArctic will thus channel an important evolution to machine-assisted environmental fundamental research.
 This is achieved through the dedicated training of researchers with profiles at the intersectoral edge of computer science, artificial intelligence, environmental science (both experimental and modelling), social sciences and sensor engineering and communication.

 Three companies in FutureArtic focus on the development of technology, using rapid prototyping techniques, to assist in the continuous assessment of crucial ecosystem aspects.
-The unique expertise of VSI in FutureArtic is smart-imagery of root systems and mechatronic process automation.
+The unique expertise of VSI in FutureArctic is smart-imagery of root systems and mechatronic process automation.
 Thus, VSI focuses on (multispectral) image analysis of root development and turnover in the project (ESR12).
 VSI will further host secondments of early stage researchers (ESR3, ESR9), in close collaboration with the academic partner Dr. Ivika Ostonen, University of Tartu, for in situ validation of the developed root imaging technology.

 Objectives of ESR12: To develop an automated minirhizotron (MR) imaging system to facilitate root phenological studies in situ.
 This will be applied in an autonomous, permanently installed and remote-controllable MR system, tested and validated at the field site in Iceland.
 The ESR will also identify multi-spectral wavelength (ranges) allowing for enhanced segmentation and species-specific differentiation of three exemplary artic target root systems.